tcnksm/deeeet.com/content/writing/gox-server.md

 ### WORDIR

 You may set `WORKDIR` on `Dockerfile`, root directory of `docker run`.
-To enable it on Heroku environment, you need to write `.procfile.d`, so that directory is changed.
+To enable it on Heroku environment, you need to write `.procfile.d`, so that directory is changed when starting application.

 ```bash
 ONBUILD RUN echo "cd /app/src/root"  >> /app/.profile.d/init.sh